sheryew/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use case: Adding Employee's Leaves**
+**Use case: Updating Employee's Leaves**

 **MSS**

 1. User requests to list all employees.
 2. HR Insight shows a list of employees.
-3. User requests to add a leave of a specified month for an employee.
+3. User requests to update an employee's leaves.
-4. HR Insight records the leave of the employee.
+4. HR Insight records the updated leaves of the employee.

     Use case ends.